Douglas W. Owsley: Kennewick Man

 In July 2005, Owsley, along with a team of scientists from around the United States gathered in Seattle for ten days to study the remains, making detailed measurements and determining the cause of death.
 Much in the same way that Ötzi the Iceman of South Tyrol, Italy, the analytical study of Kennewick Man yielded valuable scientific data.
-The scientific study and analytical data appeared to contradict long-held beliefs about the journey of inhabitants to the New World, and the results were widely reported by the press on a global scale.
-As of 2012, Kennewick Man is housed at the Burke Museum of Natural History and Culture at the University of Washington.
+The scientific study and analytical data appeared to contradict the notion that Indigenous peoples were the first peoples of the Americas, suggesting that a man with Caucasoid features lived in the New World nearly 10,000 years ago.
+These results, which were later disproved, were widely reported by the press on a global scale.
+As of 2012, Kennewick Man was housed at the Burke Museum of Natural History and Culture at the University of Washington.

-However, in June 2015, scientists at the University of Copenhagen in Denmark determined through DNA from 8,500-year-old bones that Kennewick Man is in fact related to contemporary Native Americans, including those from the region where his bones were found.
+In June 2015, scientists at the University of Copenhagen in Denmark determined through DNA from 9,500-year-old bones that Kennewick Man is in fact more closely related to contemporary Native Americans, including those near where he was found, than any other human population.
 The international team of scientists had confirmed this finding to the Army Corps of Engineers as far back as 2013.
-Chatters, the discoverer of the bones, had long changed his mind after finding similar skull shapes among confirmed ancestors of Native Americans.
-The results did not surprise scientists who study the genetics of ancient people, as almost all Paleoamericans "have shown strong genetic ties with modern Native Americans".
-Analysis showed that Kennewick Man is "very closely related to the Colville" tribe in northeast Washington.
+Chatters, the first one to analyse of the bones, had long changed his mind after finding similar skull shapes among confirmed ancestors of Native Americans.
+The results did not surprise the local Native American tribes or most scientists who study the genetics of ancient people, as almost all Paleoamericans "have shown strong genetic ties with modern Native Americans".
+Analysis showed that Kennewick Man is "very closely related to the Colville" tribe in northeast Washington, one of the original claimants under NAGPRA.
 The results were published in Nature magazine.

-Public officials have since called on the Corps of Engineers to return the remains to Native American tribes.
+The same year, two bills were introduced, both titled Bring the Ancient One Home Act, to repatriate Kennewick Man's remains to the tribes who claimed him in spite of the court's 2004 ruling.
+This led to the passing of a bill on on 16 December 2016 as Section 1152 of the Water Infrastructure Improvement for the Nation Act.
+On 28 February 2017, only 63 days after the bill was passed, the tribes reburied Kennewick Man in an undisclosed burial in Washington.